 We hope that Anders Eldrup's Car Commission will put smart road pricing on the agenda during the autumn.

-Peter Westh Christensen and Mikkel Arvedsen are Road Pricing experts at PA Consulting
+Peter Westh Christensen is a Road Pricing expert at PA Consulting